percona/pmm/docs/proposals/dbaas/01-architecture/proposal.md

 ## Motivation

-The current architecture for DBaaS has the following components
+The current architecture for DBaaS has the following components:

 1. PMM that exposes REST API for UI and some automation
 2. DBaaS-controller exposes gRPC API to the PMM and works with Kubernetes cluster